-But this year is particularly hard on gardeners because it is particularly dry .
+But dry winters are drought and particularly hard on gardeners as the climate changes and winters rains become unpredictable .
 We have not had rainy winters recently, and last winter was one of the driest on record.
 Many Water Districts now have mandatory water prohibitions with limits on what we can water (no cars, fountains, or driveways), how we water (no overhead sprinklers), and when we water (only between 7pm and 9am).

 My own garden is suffering big time and most plants are on life support.
 I suppose if I were a succulent gardener, I would not feel so conflicted about using water in my garden.
 Gardeners are being demonized for our relatively paltry use of water compared to California’s biggest industry – agriculture which uses 80% of the water in the state.